+It is estimated that about 75% of men with diabetes will experience at least some degree of erectile dysfunction –( also called ED or impotence) — during their lifetime .Men with diabetes tend to develop erectile dysfunction 10 to 15 years earlier than men without diabetes.
+As men with diabetes age, erectile dysfunction becomes even more common.
 Above the age of 50, the likelihood of having difficulty with an erection occurs in approximately 50% of men with diabetes.
 Above the age of 70, there is about a 95% likelihood of having some difficulty with erectile dysfunction.

 Although diabetes and erectile dysfunction (ED) are two separate conditions, they tend to go hand-in-hand.
 ED is defined as having difficulty achieving or maintaining an erection.
 Men who have diabetes are two to three times more likely to develop ED.

-About half of men who are diagnosed with type 2 diabetes will develop ED within five to 10 years of their diagnosis.
+About half of men who are diagnosed with type 2 diabetes will develop ED within 5 to 10 years of their diagnosis.
 If those men also have heart disease, their odds of becoming impotent are even greater.

 However, studies suggest that if you have diabetes but adopt a healthier lifestyle, you may reduce your diabetes symptoms and improve your sexual health.
 These lifestyle habits include eating a balanced diet and getting regular exercise.